Quickfire Guide

 You must offer unrestricted and full direct access to the Procurement Documents on the internet.
 This must:

-Where a two stage process is being used, the documents can be made available only to the tenderers which have passed the selection stage of the procedure.
+Where a two-stage process is being used, the documents should be made available only to the tenderers which have passed the selection stage of the procedure.

 For the following procedures:

-An invitation to submit bids to selected tenderers must be issued simultaneously and in writing.
+An invitation to submit bids must be issued simultaneously and in writing to selected bidders.

 For the Open Procedure, ITTs must be issued on request to any bidder at any point prior to the date set for submission of tenders.